jerinho/react-native-library/README.md

 }
 ```
 4. open up `android/settings.gradle`
-5. append below lines with your library name from `package.json` in the blank
+5. append below lines with your library name in the blank
 ```
 include ':___'
 project(':___').projectDir = new File(rootProject.projectDir, '../node_modules/___/android')
 ```
 6. open up `android/app/build.gradle`
-7. append `compile project(':___')` below line to the bottom with your library name in the blank
+7. append `compile project(':___')` to the bottom with your library name in the blank

 # run
 1. connect device or run android simulator
 2. go to working directory from console
 3. `react-native run-android`
-4. expected : metro bundler console window is running and app is running showing a greeting message
+4. expected metro bundler console window is running and app is running showing a greeting message

-# how to use it ?
+# how to use ?
-- hopefully i'll have time for this. maybe next time. for now, please refer <a href='https://facebook.github.io/react-native/docs/native-modules-android'>here
+- hopefully i have time for this. maybe next time. for now, please refer <a href='https://facebook.github.io/react-native/docs/native-modules-android'>here</a>

 # please
 - don't hesitate to submit your issue here